Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 In Jepara, we somehow found our shuttle bus back to Yogyakarta.
 The funny thing was that there were more people than seats.
 We had to tell the lady from the travel agency that we cannot possibly fit in, so they were forced to organize another car.
 The drive was endless.
 Driving during the day is even worse than at night, it took us 7 hours.
 200 km, 7 hours.
 We came home and we were completely done.
 But, still, I am very happy that we went to the Karimunjawa islands.

 ALTERNATIVE AND (POSSIBLY) EASIER ROUTE TO KARIMUNJAWA ISLANDS

-IMPORTANT: There is no online booking possible and there are only 9 seats in the plane.
+IMPORTANT: There is no online booking possible and there are only 9 seats on the plane.
 The tickets can be only purchased directly at the airport in Surabaya.
 Also you have to consider that the Airport in Karimunjawa is around 22km away from most accommodations.
 Furthermore, there are no taxis to pick you up.
-A one way ride in a private car should cost around 400.000 Rp.
+A one-way ride in a private car should cost around 400.000 Rp.
+Bit rough.